jessicaksung/MSc_coursework/README.md

 This repository contains assignments completed for MSc Computer Science courses at the University of Bristol.

 Some files were provided by the instructors of the courses.
-These include files in general, files in simple_screen and files in test_files.
+These include files in general, files in simple_screen, files in test_files, files in stack and files in SDL.

 ## Happy Bookcases